piercekg/hrbld15-FEC-BlueGrassBanjos/README.md

 **Navigation**\
 Users can navigate to different products by entering a product id in the url bar:
 `http://localhost:3000/:product_id` or `http://EC2_public_ip/:product_id`\
-For example `http://localhost:3000/18078` navigates to the Camo Onesie.
+For example `http://localhost:3000/18082` navigates to the Heir Force Ones.

 Alternatively, a user click on the product name of a related product or outfit item will navigate to that product.